Academy West provides the most medically credible and reliably professional evaluation, education, and intervention for breathing mechanics.

-Unfortunately, in-depth breathing work is usually overlooked due in part to the complexity of women’s health and pelvic floor performance.
+Unfortunately, in-depth breathing work is usually overlooked due, in part, to the complexity of women’s health and pelvic floor performance.
 A piece of paper or a quick demo tacked on to your treatment is rarely enough to make a difference.
 Your breathing is the motion that holds your entire core.
 Doesn't your "core" deserve focused attention?

 Endurance is built on being efficient in your movement, not wasting anything.

-Whether you're running, rowing, cycling, or of course swimming, if your breathing mechanics are not optimal, you are eventually going to fatigue, which results in accessory muscle use.
+Whether you're running, rowing, cycling, or swimming, if your breathing mechanics are not optimal, you are eventually going to fatigue, which results in accessory muscle use.
 These muscles cost you more energy and often result in pain and dysfunction down the road, like limping on a sore leg.
 The extra 3-5% improvement from enhanced breathing can be the difference.
 How much farther could you go?